The Entry Survey monitors your recruiting practices.

-- Boosts retention rates and maximizes recruiting investments
+- Boosts retenetion rates and maximizes recruiting investments

-- Resolves potential problems before they happen or escalate
+- Resolved potential problems before they happen or escalate

-- Builds rapport between the newcomer, coworkers, management and the organizations
+- Builds rapport between the newcomer, coworkers, management, and organizations

 - Expresses organizational gratitude